bormaxi8080/osint-timeline/DRAFT.md

 ----

+WHO I AM.
+Chrome extension which allows to select a word and quickly check it from the context menu using different tools for nickname enumeration: WhatsMyNameApp and Sherlock: https://chromewebstore.google.com/detail/who-am-i/gdnhlhadhgnhaenfcphpeakdghkccfoo

 ----

 **OSINT Tools, Services and Investigations:**

 yt-fts - YouTube Full Text Search - Search all of a YouTube channel from the command line: https://github.com/NotJoeMartinez/yt-fts

+Pipet - Swiss-army tool for scraping and extracting data from online assets, made for hackers: https://github.com/bjesus/pipet

 ----